 4. Jesus affirms Genesis 1 (Matthew 19:4)

-He even adds that God puts man and woman together an no one should separate them.
-It may be true that Jesus did not mention homosexuality but that is only because it wasn’t as big a deal for him.
-He was more with the Jews than anyone else on his thinking and they for sure treated homosexual behavior as an abomination.
+God puts man and woman together and no one should separate them.
+It may be true that Jesus did not mention homosexuality but that is only because it wasn’t a controversial topic at that time.
+He was aligned with the Jewish viewpoint and they treated homosexual behavior as an abomination without exception.
 Therefore, it was a bit of a non-issue for Jesus and other Jews.

-Secondly, just because Jesus did not mention homosexuality specifically in the Bible, that does not make it OK.
+Secondly, just because Jesus did not mention homosexuality specifically in the Bible, that does not mean he thought it was acceptable.
+There are many things Jesus does not address.
 He does not mention cussing and fowl language…but Paul does in Ephesians 4:31 and Colossians 3:8-9, and we all agree that cussing is not a Christian value.
-So why is sexuality any different?
+Jesus does not mention vanity but we know Peter and Paul did (1 Peter 3:3–4, 1 Timothy 2:9), so why is sexuality any different?

 Use of Leviticus18:22 and Leviticus 12:13 to condemn homosexuality